+1-440-204-2100

 Fraud Prevention

 The following are tips to help stop you from becoming a victim of fraud.
-This is not and all inclusive list.
-If you are unsure if you are being targeted by a scammer, contact your local departments non-emergency number.
+This list is not all-inclusive.
+If you are unsure if a scammer is targeting you, contact your local department’s non-emergency number.

-• Companies and government agencies will not have you pay for services/debts with prepaid cards.
-If the caller is asking for this, it is very likely a scammer.
+• Companies and government agencies will not require you to pay for services or debts with prepaid cards.
+If the caller asks for this, it is very likely a scammer.
 These scammers often target the elderly.
-If you work in retail and you have someone attempting to purchase prepaid cards and you believe this is that case, please advise them to contact the police.
+If you work in retail and you have someone attempting to purchase prepaid cards and you believe this is the case, please advise them to contact the police.

-• If you are contacted by someone or respond to an ad in regards to making money by working as a “middle-man” to pay other people, this is likely a scam.
+• If you are contacted by someone or respond to an ad offering to make money by working as a “middleman” to pay other people, this is likely a scam.

 • Don’t pay upfront for a promise.
-Someone might ask you to pay in advance for things like debt relief, credit and loan offers, mortgage assistance, or a job.
-They might even say you’ve won a prize, but first you have to pay taxes or fees.
+Someone might ask you to pay in advance for debt relief, credit, loan offers, mortgage assistance, or a job.
+They might even say you’ve won a prize, but first, you must pay taxes or fees.
 If you do, they will probably take the money and disappear.

 • Sign up for free scam alerts from the FTC at ftc.gov/scams.
 Get the latest tips and advice about scams sent right to your inbox.